guissmo/blog/src/content/blog/digital-eink-photo-frame-with-raspberry-pi-and-pimoroni-inky-impressions.md

   - Mini Projects
 description: I setup my own digital photo eInk photo frame.
 slug: digital-eink-photo-frame-with-raspberry-pi-and-pimoroni-inky-impressions
-math: true
+tags:
+  - raspberry pi
+  - inky impressions
+  - python
+  - project
+  - experience
+  - story
 ---

 I have a lot of my digital photos in one folder, which is backed up in several other places thanks to [Syncthing](./syncthing/).

-I want to have a *physical* copy for display purposes.
+I want to have a _physical_ copy for display purposes.
 Should I just print all of them?
 Well, this folder contains 7300+ photos -- roughly as many Philippines islands there are -- and I can't afford to have all of that printed.
-Not to mention the whole effort of collecting all the *good* photos, putting everything in a USB, walking to a physical photoshop, giving the files, and then come back and get the photos in a few days.
+Not to mention the whole effort of collecting all the _good_ photos, putting everything in a USB, walking to a physical photoshop, giving the files, and then come back and get the photos in a few days.

 So I opted for a digital photo frame instead.
 Buying a digital photo frame seems to be wasteful and they are [expensive](https://auraframes.fr/digital-frames/color/pebble?country_set=FR) AF.
 Plus you're tied to some random mobile app.
 Maybe that's great for the average consumer who wouldn't want to take the time to set it up themselves.
 As someone who likes to tinker with this type of stuff, I like to avoid third-party apps if I can help it.
-And in this *war* against third-party apps this specific *battle* is one I choose to fight.
+And in this _war_ against third-party apps this specific _battle_ is one I choose to fight.

 In the end I chose to make it a "DIY" project and use an eInk screen.
 Unlike digital photo frames but similar to eReaders, you don't need to power it all day to have it display something.
-You only need power when you want to *change* the display.
+You only need power when you want to _change_ the display.

 My initial plan was to have it display a different photo every day, changing and refreshing at midnight.
 But that turned out too ambitious for the free time and bandwidth I had.
 So for now, I opted on just manually choosing and making it display a photo.